natelistrom/natelistrom.github.io/_posts/2023-08-12-deus-ex-machina-and-satisfying-story-ending.md

 Like moral setup, thematic setup can result in a payoff that seems coincidental but feels satisfying.
 Also like moral setup, if the payoff is too coincidental, it can leave audiences unsatisfied later, once they've had a chance to think about it.

-But, when properly supported by physical or moral setup, thematic setup and payoff can elevate a story and deepen the sense of satisfaction an audience feels.
+But, when properly supported by logical or moral setup, thematic setup and payoff can elevate a story and deepen the sense of satisfaction an audience feels.

 In the story of _The Boy Who Cried Wolf_, there's a quite obvious theme at play: If you come to be known as a liar, people will disbelieve you even when you tell the truth.
 Since the fable is meant to teach children, it's appropriate that the "moral of the story" be so plain and straightforward.
 Also because of the story's simplicity, the same story events support both the thematic and moral throughlines.